Dog Name: Tuck

 Weight: 55 lbs

-Observations with Dogs: Good with dogs
+Observations with Dogs: Tuck does well with other dogs.

-House Training Progress:
+House Training Progress: No accidents

 Location: DC area foster